prajjwal531/AMAZON-AWS/Readme.md

         4. RDS: This section is used to define RDS information.
 (RDS was created manually)

+## Run Aws.py
-<h2>Run Aws.py:</h2> We need to make sure that data.yml and aws.py are in same folder when aws.py is executed.
+ We need to make sure that data.yml and aws.py are in same folder when aws.py is executed.
 Once run it will create new ec2 instances, attach security groups to it and creates a load balancer.

-<h1>Working flow</h1>
+## Working flow

 Load Balancer is consumer facing and redirects incoming traffic.
 It takes traffic on both secure and non secure port and transmit it to non secure port to ec2 instances.
 Same was achieved by defining this topology in listeners.